Christmas 1968

 A Gunship, at Bao Loc; ....and one of our digested beer waste pits in the foreground.

-Gunship #741 lumbers into the air at our Bao Loc mud heliport, loaded to the gills with lead.
+Gunship #741 lumbers into the air at our Bao Loc mud heliport, loaded to the gills with over a half ton of Hell.

 The Ultimate Sacrifice